Rewzilla/c-debugging-tips/README.md

  - [Compile with scan-build to detect subtle bugs](howto/scan-build.md).
  - [Run CCPCheck to detect subtle bugs](howto.md).

+Alternatively, if you have a specific problem or question, the next section lists common problems that students encounter and links to specific resources that might be helpful to resolve it.
+If you need immediate help on a specific issue, check the list below for the relevant guide(s).

 ## Specific problems and questions

- - Q: Help!
+ - **Q:** Help!
 My program says "Segmentation fault" and crashes.

-   A: Likely a memory corruption bug.
+   **A:** Likely a memory corruption bug.
 Try [GDB](howto/gdb.md), [Valgrind](howto/valgrind.md), or [ASAN](howto/asan.md).

- - Q: Help!
+ - **Q:** Help!
 My program prints _junk_ data.

    A: Sounds like you may be using an uninitialized variable, or printing from invalid memory.
 Try [scan-build](howto/scan-build.md) to identify potential causes.

- - Q: Help!
+ - **Q:** Help!
 My program locks up or runs forever.

-   A: This may be an infinite loop.
+   **A:** This may be an infinite loop.
 Try [scan-build](howto/scan-build.md) to identify potential causes.

 ## Questions or suggestions